Ice-Coffey/Tiktok-Goal-Widget/README.md

       "on_gift" - tracks # of gifts
       "on_subscribe" - tracks when a new person subs "on_diamonds" -  tracks value of gifts in diamonds
+5. show_last is if you show a user after doing the event of your choosing. it will show their profile picture and username.
+6. intervals_last is how long the pfp and user is shown after liking, following, etc. If update_interval is 1, and interval_last is 3, then it will be shown for 1*3 = 3 seconds. show_last must be true
+7. sound_on is whether a sound plays when someone likes, follows, etc. show_last must be true
+8. sound_path is the file name of the sound that plays when someone likes, follows, etc. sound_on must be true
 ## Change log

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.